 The basics on college textbooks Unlike high school, where the same textbooks are sometimes used by two generations, colleges tend to require newer editions almost yearly, preventing a student from simply pulling a used copy off the bookstore shelf.

-(Your teen can find his list of required textbooks by accessing his course schedule via the online student portal.
+(Your teen can find their list of required textbooks by accessing their course schedule via the online student portal.
 Wait to buy recommended books until classes start to find out if they are really necessary.)

 Your student has four main options to acquire a college textbook today—buy it new, buy it used, rent it or purchase the e-textbook.